"Problem areas" are bullshit. Here's why:

 And the same stuff is still happening now.
 Just imagine how many companies would go out of business if we all decided to stop literally buying into this "problem area" idea...
 All the pills, the creams, the plastic surgeries, the diet books, the diet foods, etc...
 If we all saw these parts of our bodies as normal instead of something to be fixed, all these multibillion-dollar companies would cease to exist.
 Which also means that loving our bodies is a big money saver.

-Of course I'm all for supporting people in achieving their personal goals.
-If you want to build muscle in a certain area or get laser hair removal or wear a full face of makeup everyday there's nothing wrong with any of those things.
+To clarify, I'm all for supporting people in achieving their personal goals.
+If you want to build muscle, get laser hair removal or wear a full face of makeup everyday there's nothing wrong with any of that.
 Your body is your own, and you deserve to use and modify it however you like.
 My problem is with messages that try to convince everyone that they shouldn't have body hair/wrinkles/thick thighs/etc. just so companies can make more money.
 The whole "problem area" phenomena is just one giant meaningless marketing ploy.
-Your body is your body and therefore it's awesome just as it is.
+Your body is your body and therefore it's amazing just as it is.